films-we-saw/films-we-saw.github.io/_posts/2022-08-25-fire-of-love.markdown

 ---
 layout: post
-title:  "Bullet train"
+title:  "Fire of Love"
-date:   2022-08-05:17:39 +0000
+date:   2022-08-25:17:39 +0000
-categories: Films
+categories: Films, 9
 ---

-#Bullet Train
+#Fire of Love
-5th August 2022
+25th August 2022

-Score: 6/10
+Score: 9/10

-Multiple part story of loads of deeply unpleasant people on trains - the train journey seems to last like 8 days but it's not that far a journey.

-Brad Pitt doesn't die so I guess that's something.
+Surprise brilliant documentary.
+Loved it.
+Really benefitted from being in a cinema.
+The visuals and the audio was great, super lovely & sad story.